Dechie/my-news-app/README.md

 - carousel_slider: used in the custom page-view implementation, where the center image is larger than the others.
 - flutter_svg: used to render the svg icons all over the project
 - shimmer: for skeleton loading effect.
+- mockito: to mock service and api classes for unit tests.